Load Balancing an SSL site with Apache

-So this article will be a continuation of Simple Load Balancing and will use extensions from Installing an SSL certificate.
-What we are going to do is build a load balancer using the skeleton from the last article and encrypt all the traffic from the load balancer side.
+This article is a continuation of Simple Load Balancing and uses extensions from Installing an SSL certificate.
+Ww will build a load balancer using the skeleton from the last article and encrypt all the traffic from the load balancer side.
 What this means is that all of your webheads have to do is serve content.
 They'll be passing unencrypted data across the backend network and all data will be encrypted by the load balancer for the customer.
 Make sure when using this type of setup that you are using a strong firewall via IPtables or some other software firewall.

 As for the load balancer itself, I haven't actually put this into production so you may need to change the size from a standard 256M server to a larger configuration to allow for more processing cycles you may need.

 So this is really going to be a short article, we are building off of a model that has completed 90% of the work for us already.
 You will need to have already created the load balancer from Simple Load Balancing and have a working SSL certificate from Installing an SSL certificate.
 I'll be running this from a 256M CentOS box for testing purposes.